 Apple usually likes to roll out new transit cards following an iOS update. iOS 14.4 would fit a February launch window.
 There are also reports that Apple Pay Code Payments are working in recent iOS 14.4 internal builds.
 If all of this pans out, iOS 14.4 could be an important update for Apple Pay users, especially in France.

-January 13: The updated iOS Ile-de-France Mobilités app (previously ViaNavigo) with NFC reload for Navigo cards was released. iPhone 7 and later devices are supported as this follows Core NFC device specs, however iPhone XR/XS support is missing in the initial release and said to be addressed soon.
-Developers say this is due to longstanding Core NFC bugs.
+The updated iOS Ile-de-France Mobilités app (previously ViaNavigo) with NFC reload for Navigo cards was released. iPhone 7 and later devices are supported as this follows Core NFC device specs, however iPhone XR/XS support is missing in the initial release and said to be addressed soon.
 There is also an issue with iPhone SE2 that needs to be restarted to work properly.
-No word if the iOS 14.4 update will fix the issues or not.
+These issues are fixed in iOS 14.5 and later.